 To graduate, a student must satisfy the following requirements:

-For more information regarding eAdvisor tools, students should visit https://eadvisor.asu.edu.
+For more information regarding eAdvisor tools, students should visit the eAdvisor website.

 Each student is required to demonstrate proficiency in the analysis of language by passing an examination or by completing the courses specified below with a grade of "C" (2.00) or greater in each course.
 Students considering graduate work after completion of the bachelor's degree should consult with faculty advisors regarding language requirements in their intended areas of study.
-Students should see the program major map for the specific language requirement.
-Contact the advising office for information on applicable coursework.
+Students should see the program major map for the specific language requirement and contact the advising office for information on applicable coursework.

 The language proficiency requirement may be satisfied through one of the following:

 Students whose native language is not English who choose to take a second language must meet or exceed a TOEFL score of 100 or more to register for a non-English language class in the first or second semesters.
 All students whose native language is not English may register for a language class in their third semester.
-The first two semesters of English immersion will solidify their English proficiency before a new language is attempted.
+The first two semesters of English immersion aim to solidify students' English proficiency before a new language is attempted.

-For more information on degree requirements, students should see https://students.asu.edu/programs/.
+For more information on degree requirements, students should reference Degree Search.

 Thunderbird students may pursue minors in other colleges at ASU.
-Courses used in the minor may not be used in the student's major program; https://catalog.asu.edu/index.php?q=minors.
+Courses used in the minor may not be used in the student's major program.

-Undergraduate degree-seeking students having previously attended ASU but not enrolled at ASU for one fall or spring semester or no more than two consecutive semesters are eligible to return through quick reentry.
+Undergraduate degree-seeking students are eligible to return through quick re-entry if they previously attended ASU but have not enrolled at ASU for up to seven consecutive semesters.
 These students are not required to submit a new application or application fee, but they must contact a Thunderbird academic advisor to enroll.

-Undergraduates who have been away from the university for three or more semesters and want to return to ASU in a Thunderbird program are required to apply for readmission through Admission Services; https://students.asu.edu/readmission.
+Undergraduates who have been away from the university for eight or more semesters and want to return to ASU in a Thunderbird program are required to apply for readmission through Admission Services.

-Disqualified students must follow the procedures for readmission and will be reviewed by the college on a case-by-case basis.
+Disqualified students must follow the procedures for readmission; requests will be reviewed by the college on a case-by-case basis.

 Undergraduate students with grievances pertaining to an enrolled course should first address issues with the course instructor.
-If the identified grievance is not resolved with the course instructor, the student should then meet with the academic advisor, followed by Thunderbird's academic director of undergraduate programs.
+If an identified grievance is not resolved with the course instructor, the student should next seek resolution through the academic advisor and, lastly, from Thunderbird's academic director of undergraduate programs.
 Finally, if no resolution has been achieved, the student should contact the dean of faculty at Thunderbird School of Global Management.